-- Begin the lesson by asking students (SS) whether they think British people are generally rude or polite.
+- 1. Begin the lesson by asking students (SS) whether they think British people are generally rude or polite.
 Get them to give you actual examples of what they have observed.
 Explain that today's lesson is about how to deal with rude or annoying behaviour.
 Elicit some examples of rude or annoying behaviour when out of the home i.e. in the street, when shopping, on public transport etc. Focus on the image of the girl with her feet on the seat.
+Display this on the screen/whiteboard.
 Ask them whether they think this is rude?
-Then tell students to read the comments from people about behaviour that annoys them or they think is rude.
+Then share the handout via the chatbox, and tell students to read the comments from people about behaviour that annoys them or they think is rude.
 Draw their attention to some of the language e.g. 'burp', 'it drives me mad ...' or 'I can't stand the way ...'.
-Put the students into small groups of 3 or 4 and tell them to compare and discuss their responses and consider the questions in b. - 2.
-Conduct whole class feedback and get some ideas of what they consider to be rude behaviour.
+Put the students into small groups of 3 or 4 in Break Out Rooms (BORs) and tell them to compare and discuss their responses and consider the questions in b. - Close BORs and return to main room to conduct whole class feedback and get some ideas of what they consider to be rude behaviour.
 Also ask them to think about whether there is anything that is not rude in their culture but they realise is considered rude in the UK. - 3.
 Ask SS how likely they are to confront someone who is behaving badly or are they more likely to suffer in silence?
+You could do this as a poll or just in the chatbox to get an idea of numbers.
 Spend some time focusing on the fact that in the UK, it is considered rude to criticise someone directly.
-Explain that people to soften use softening phrases or apologies even when they have done nothing wrong!
+Explain that people often use softening phrases or apologies even when they have done nothing wrong!
 They also try to make polite suggestions rather than simply criticising and give reasons for saying something.
-Draw their attention to the language examples and their function.
-Tell them to match the phrases with their function.
+Draw their attention to the language